-Fuji's TV building - a building with a futuristic style of architecture, it's modern design is very interesting.
-From its observation point you can look out over the city.
+Fuji's TV building - a building with a futuristic style of architecture, its modern design is very interesting.
+From its observation point you can lookover the city.

 A replica of the American Statue of Liberty - a smaller model than the original.
-It stands in front of the bay and many tourists like to take photos with it.
+It stands in front of the bay and many tourists like to take photos of it.

 Miraikan - Tokyo Museum of Innovations, Inventions and Future Science.

 Palette Town - a shopping center in the Italian Renaissance style, one of several shopping centers on the island.
-There is an amusement park there with various facilities and attractions, the most prominent being the ferris wheel, from which you can view the city's landscapes.
+There is an amusement park with various attractions, the most prominent being the ferris wheel, from which you can view the city's landscapes.

 About the IslandOdaiba is a large artificial island created in the Bay of Tokyo, by the settling of garbage, which is an old technique in this field.
 It was in 1853 when the Tokugawa Shogunate created a series of six forts designed to protect Tokyo from invasion by the sea.
-The main threat feared by the shoguns was that of the black ship fleet commanded by American Commodore Matthew Perry.
-He arrived at the time in Japan who feared him.
-In fact, the name "Daiba" comes from Japanese, from the names of the artillery batteries spread on the islands.
+The main threat feared by the Shogunate was that of the black ship fleet commanded by American Commander Matthew Perry.
+In fact, the name "Odaiba" comes from Japanese, from the names of the artillery batteries spread around the islands.

-In 1928, what was then called "Dai-san Daiba" was renovated, It was named after the artillery battery, "Battery No. 3".
-The battery was opened to the public as the city park of Daiba, a park open to this day.
+In 1928, what was then called "Dai-san Daiba" was renovated.
+It was named after the artillery battery, "Battery No. 3."
+The battery was opened to the public as the city park of Odaiba, a park open to this day.

 But in 1991, when the bubble economy began to crumble, many people began to abandon Odaiba.
 During 1995, Odaiba was already a desolate, impoverished area populated by empty lots.
 The island came back to life when Tokyo discovered the beach it never had.
 In 1996, the designation of the area was changed from business only to a situation in which Odaiba would also include entertainment and commerce.

 Since the start of Odaiba's revival, a variety of shopping centers, hotels and attractions have opened.
 Over the next few years, transport connections have also been created.
 Several large companies have even moved to the island.
-Among them was the Fuji television network, which transferred its headquarters to the island.
+Among them was the Fuji television network, which transferred its headquarters here.